JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

     3. Optional: If you want to save the `.torrent` files in case you need to download something again, you can enable "Copy .torrent files for finished downloads to" and assign: "/MediaCenter/torrents/backup".
 5. Configure `Connection` tab.
 Make the following changes:
     1. Disable "Use UPnP / NAT-PMP port forwarding from my router".
+    2. If your VPN provider allows port forwarding, select a port in your VPN interface and set the same value in "Port used for incoming connections".
-    2. If you like, you can adjust the connection limits.
+    3. If you like, you can adjust the connection limits.
 6. Configure `Speed` tab.
 Make the following changes:
     1. In the "Alternative Rate Limits" > "Upload" section: Set it to one third of your provider's upload speed.
     2. In the "Alternative Rate Limits" > "Download" section: Set it to one third of your provider's download speed.